-A prolific artist and writer as well as active participant in feminist artistic discourses, Mayer was intimately involved within a close-knit network of fellow artists, scholars and gallerists, including artist Adrian Piper; her sister and poet Bernadette Mayer; former spouse and artist Vito Acconci; artist Ree Morton; writer, art critic and curator Lawrence Alloway, and many others.
+A prolific artist and writer as well as active participant in feminist artistic discourses, Mayer was intimately involved within a close-knit network of fellow artists, scholars, and gallerists, including artist Adrian Piper; her sister and poet Bernadette Mayer; former spouse and artist Vito Acconci; artist Ree Morton; writer, art critic and curator Lawrence Alloway, and many others.

 Mayer was also a writer and art critic and was engaged in numerous art writing, literary, and publishing projects throughout her career.
-In addition to the text that accompanied or was integrated into much of her work, she translated Pontormo’s Diary, a 16th century Italian Mannerist artist’s diary, which was published with a catalogue of her work.
+In addition to the text that accompanied or was integrated into much of her work, she translated Pontormo’s Diary, a 16th-century Italian Mannerist artist’s diary, which was published with a catalog of her work.
 She produced an issue of Art Rite, the New York-based proto-punk zine that defined post-conceptualism and contributed to several issues of 0 TO 9, a journal of experimental art and writing edited by Bernadette Mayer and Vito Acconci.
 In her later years as an art professor, she worked on projects illustrating epics, such as Beowulf and the Epic of Gilgamesh.
 Mayer kept a journal for most of her life, which elucidates the intricate relationships she had with her cohort and provides insight into her art-making and writing projects.

 Collections: Coleção moraes-barbosa, São Paulo; MoMA, Museum of Modern Art, New York; Städtische Galerie im Lenbachhaus und Kunstbau München

 Solo Exhibition, Ludwig Forum for International Art, Aachen

 Ways of Attaching, curated by Laura McLean-Ferris with Alison Coplan, Swiss Institute, New York